djnavarro/robust-tools/docs/visualisation/lesson_plan.md

 # structure...

-1. basic logic of a ggplot
+1. "let's get started": basic logic of a ggplot

 - describe: instructor "builds & narrates" a simple ggplot
 - solidify: small groups discussion to reason about the code
 - practice:

-2. mapping from data to aesthetics
+2. "mapping data to aesthetics"

-3. adding layers to the plot

-4. sharing information between layers

-- describe: slides show how to "move" local to global
-- solidify
-- practice

-5. variables, functions, names
+3. "building plots in layers"

+4. "tidying our code": global vs local mappings

+5. "paired exercises"

+- this is really a consolidation only

+6. "naming arguments"

+7.

+... draw the rest of the owl: needs work :-)